Do I need to visit the Center before surgery date?

 May I continue my herbal medications?

 Herbal medications may have harmful effects on the surgery.
-Many of these remedies may effect your clotting mechanism and interfere with the anesthetic agents.
+Many of these remedies may affect your clotting mechanism and interfere with the anesthetic agents.
 (The list of drugs and their side effects are too great for this site.)
 We generally request that you stop these medications two weeks before surgery.
 Please remember to mention these remedies when being asked about medication.

 Will I be contacted before my surgery?